emerald-dao/emerald-academy-v2/src/lib/content/tutorials/user-profile/en/readme.md

 layout: examples
 ---

-# Chapter 1 Lesson 1 - Making a User Profile using Cadence
+# Tutorial - Making a User Profile using Cadence

 GM!
 Welcome, everyone, to this session on developing our very first User Profile using Cadence.
 I am Memxor, your neighborhood's average nerdy developer, and I'm excited to guide you through this process.